 example generates a set of SHA256 hashes,

-saves those values to a hidden file in root
+saves those values to a hidden file in root's home directory,

 the seed.
 This value should be remembered, but not